bulksign/UnattendedSigning/README.md

 #Notes :

-1) If you plan to implement unattented signing, consider enabling BatchSigning when creating the envelope :
+1) If you plan to implement unattended signing, consider enabling BatchSigning when creating the envelope :
 ```
     envelope.EnableBatchSign = true;
 ```